Ross Stores, Inc.

 a margin squeeze would pressure the current 9.4% net margin and 9.9% recent quarterly margin.

-premium multiple with limited room for error
+Premium multiple with limited room for error

 At 28.9x trailing earnings and near the top of the 52-week range, you do not have the protection of a cheap stock.
 A merely fine quarter can still disappoint.